 Apart from geopolitical tensions, there is a different, more immediate economic context at play: the US economy is cruising along, while China’s is crawling.

-Markets cheered last week as October US consumer price statistics showed inflation falling to 3.2%, while core inflation, which excludes food and fuel prices fell to 4%.
+Markets cheered last week as October US consumer price statistics showed inflation falling to 3.2%, while core inflation, which excludes food and fuel prices, fell to 4%.
 This points to ongoing progress in the fight against inflation and suggests that the Federal Reserve would not need to hike rates any further.
 However, in China headline inflation was negative in October, while core inflation has been stuck below 1% for more than a year.

 Chart 2: US and China core consumer inflation, %